Condensed Gradient Boosting: Experiments

 \section{Experiments}

-In this section, we carry out an exhaustive comparison of the proposed Condensed Gradient Boosting (C-GB) with respect to other similar algorithms such as TensorFlow Boosted Tree (TFBT)~\cite{ponomareva2017compact} and Gradient Boosted Decision Tree for multiple outputs (GBDT-MO)~\cite{zhang2020gbdt}.
-In addition, the comparison is extended to single output gradient boosting.
-The analyses are performed on 12 multi-class classification and three multi-output regression tasks from diverse areas of application and with different number of instances, classes and attributes.
-The details of the datasets are shown in Table~\ref{table:Datasets}.
-We selected these datasets in order to have a significant variation with respect to the different dimensions (samples and features) and number of classes and targets.
+In this section, we carry out an exhaustive comparison of the proposed C-GB with respect to other similar algorithms such as TFBT \cite{ponomareva2017compact} and GBDT-MO \cite{zhang2020gbdt}.
+In addition, the comparison is extended to single-output gradient boosting (GB).
+The analyses are performed on 12 multi-class classification and three multi-output regression tasks from diverse areas of application, each with a different number of instances, classes, and attributes.
+The details of the datasets are shown in Table \ref{table:Datasets}.
+We selected these datasets in order to encompass significant variation in terms of different dimensions (samples and features), as well as the number of classes and targets.

-The code of the proposed method is implemented on top of the \\ \verb?scikit-learn? library and it is available at GitHub repository \footnote{\href{https://github.com/GAA-UAM/C-GB/}{github.com/GAA-UAM/C-GB/}}.
-For the single output gradient boosting (GB), the \verb?scikit-learn? implementation was used.
-For GBDT-MO, we used the implementation of the authors from the \verb?GBDTMO? package~\footnote{\href{https://github.com/zzd1992/GBDTMO}{github.com/zzd1992/GBDTMO}}.
-The implementation of TFBT is based on TensorFlow~\footnote{\href{https://git.kot.tools/nk2/syntaxnet_rus/-/tree/caae66a144f1237eb6b5c19fa00c317ca3bed09c/tensorflow/tensorflow/contrib/boosted_trees}{git.kot.tools/tensorflow}}.
+The code of the proposed method (C-GB) is implemented on top of the \\ \verb?scikit-learn? library and it is available in the GitHub repository \footnote{\href{https://github.com/GAA-UAM/C-GB} {github.com/GAA-UAM/C-GB}}.
+For the single-output GB, we used the implementation provided by \verb?scikit-learn?, (\verb?version 1.2 and older?) \footnote{\href{https://github.com/scikit-learn/scikit-learn} {github.com/scikit-learn}}.
+For GBDT-MO, we utilized the implementation from the authors of the \verb?GBDTMO? package \footnote{\href{https://github.com/zzd1992/GBDTMO} {github.com/zzd1992/GBDTMO}}, as referenced in \cite{zhang2020gbdt}.
+The implementation of TFBT is based on TensorFlow \footnote{\href{https://git.kot.tools/nk2/syntaxnet_rus/-/tree/caae66a144f1237eb6b5c19fa00c317ca3bed09c/tensorflow/tensorflow/contrib/boosted_trees}{git.kot.tools/tensorflow}}.
 Note, however, that in the last update of TensorFlow, the TFBT package was marked as deprecated (\verb?version 2.8.0 and older?).
-Hence, we used a previous version of \verb?TensorFlow? (\verb?version 2.4.1?).
+Hence, we used a previous version of \verb?TensorFlow? (\verb?version 2.4.1?) which was used in the corresponding study by \cite{ponomareva2017compact}.
+The libraries created by the author of each method were used to faithfully replicate the results.
+Note that all these frameworks are similar in the sense that they all provide a python wrapper over a C/C++ implementation for the decision trees underneath, which is the most time consuming operation \cite{ke2017lightgbm}.
+The libraries used by the tested methods are all very well optimized for speed, specially LightGBM and XGBoost \cite{bentejac21comp}.